How to get a VoIP number fast – Try for free

 There are so many VoIP providers because different businesses need different features to serve their customers.
 Some focus on advanced call center features, while others, like Quo, focus on flexibility and collaboration.

 Start with the basics: call quality, texting limits, and customer support team.
 You should also check how easy it is to share numbers with your team, automate simple tasks, and scale as your business grows.
-For example, Quo includes shared numbers, call routing options, third-party integrations, mobile phone apps for Android and iOS, and unlimited calling and texting to the US and Canada — all in one plan.
+For example, Quo includes shared numbers, options to route calls, third-party integrations, mobile phone apps for Android and iOS, and unlimited calling and texting to the US and Canada — all in one plan.